HillelWell to provide training and resources for campus professionals and impact the lives of thousands of students, supported by $1 million gift

 “Our goal is to create an integrated Jewish approach to mental health, focused on giving young people the knowledge and skills to balance their spiritual, physical, intellectual, relational and emotional wellbeing,” said Rabbi Sherre Hirsch, senior rabbinic scholar for Hillel International, who is overseeing HillelWell.
 “This approach seeks not only to normalize mental health and wellness and remove its current stigmas, but also to promote it as a way to enrich the Jewish people and the world.”

 This issue is not new to Hillel.
 In recent years, Hillel professionals on campus have identified stress and anxiety as well as mental health and wellness among their greatest concerns for Jewish and non-Jewish college students, and one of the highest priorities for skill development and programmatic resources.
-Research shows that one in three college freshmen will report a mental health disorder, and 1 in 12 college students will make a suicide plan.
+Research shows that one in three college freshmen will report a mental health disorder, and one in 12 college students will make a suicide plan.
 Researchers also believe even these statistics underrepresent the issue.
 Barriers to effective prevention and treatment include lack of campus resources, stigma and fear - causing many young adults to suffer in isolation.

 HillelWell will address the mental health and wellness crisis on campus in tangible ways, including: